Kenneth L. Marcus: Office for Civil Rights

+Reinterpretation of Title VI

+Marcus, while working at the Office for Civil Rights of the US Department of Education (2004–2008), reinterpreted Title VI of the Civil Rights Act of 1964, which had been established to protect against racial discrimination in Jim Crow laws affecting education, to include protections against discrimination on the basis of religion, particularly "when an affected student’s 'shared ancestry' would have been treated as a 'race' in earlier jurisprudence."
+According to Jason Brownlee, a political scientist at the University of Texas at Austin, Marcus "subsequently became one of the preeminent advocates for applying Title VI against speech and events criticizing Israeli repression of Palestinians, deeds Marcus considered antisemitic," and advocated for the adoption of the IHRA definition of antisemitism.

-In an official letter, Marcus also clarified in 2004 that OCR would interpret Title VI and Title IX as if they protected the rights of ethnic groups that shared a religious faith, to the same extent as if they did not share a common faith.
+In an official letter, Marcus clarified in 2004 that OCR would interpret Title VI and Title IX as if they protected the rights of ethnic groups that shared a religious faith, to the same extent as if they did not share a common faith.
 The policy has been applied to Jewish, Muslim, and Sikh students.
-It was cited and strengthened by the Obama, Trump and Biden administrations, eventually becoming coined as the “Marcus Doctrine.”
+The reinterpretation has been cited and strengthened by the Obama, Trump and Biden administrations, coming to be known as the “Marcus Doctrine.”

 In October 2004, Marcus issued a notice amending the regulations implementing Title IX of the Education Amendments of 1972.
 The purpose of the notice was to facilitate for school districts to offer single-sex public elementary and secondary education.

 James S. Murphy, in The Atlantic wrote about Marcus's service at OCR: "With Marcus, the administration started taking a stronger approach to enforcing civil-rights laws.
 During his term, he issued guidance reminding schools of the need to have a Title IX officer and clarifying that Title VI also protected students of faith from discrimination."